 This means that faster, more frequent passenger and freight rail services are on their way.
 We’re aiming to:

-- Introduce new, direct long-distance services between West Wales, Cardiff and Bristol to strengthen regional connectivity and reduce the need to change trains.
+- introduce new, direct long-distance services between West Wales, Cardiff and Bristol to strengthen regional connectivity and reduce the need to change trains

-- Improve overall journey times by increasing line speeds where feasible, including smaller-scale measures under a ‘quick wins’ programme.
+- improve overall journey times by increasing line speeds where feasible, including smaller scale measures under a ‘quick wins’ programme

-- Solve passenger and freight services bottlenecks.
+- solve passenger and freight services bottlenecks.

 Longer-term, we’ll continue electrifying the rail network in South West Wales to decarbonise and reduce the environmental impact of passenger and freight trains.
 We’ll also support further electrification in the South West of England to Bristol Temple Meads, allowing more electric trains in Wales and reducing overall journey times.

-As part of our long-term plan we’ll undertake work to safeguard the South Wales Mainline from the effects of climate change.
+As part of our long-term plan we’ll also undertake work to safeguard the South Wales Mainline from the effects of climate change.